haochenhc/haochenhc.github.io/_news/announcement_11.md

 related_posts: false
 ---

-I gave a talk with the title "Machine learning for spatial mapping of human tissue and disease at single-cell resolution" at the Westlake University.
+I gave a talk at the Westlake University.